stariy95/cayenne-website-demo/README.md

 ### Publish

+To publish site all you need is just to commit update version into `asf-site` GIT branch.
-To create version for publishing, use `publish` Maven profile:
+This is done automatically by `publish` Maven profile:

-    mvn -Ppublish
+    mvn -Ppublish -Dmsg="commit message"

-And grab content from `target/site/public` directory.
+**TODO**: apache `gitpubsub` should be setup to sync this branch with real site content location.

 ## CMS guide